TLDR – Transform my career in 2024: Three things I need to improve

 Improve Delegation

-I consider delegation the most dangerous trap a designer must avoid when she/he steps into a management role.
+I consider delegation the most dangerous trap a designer must avoid when they step into a management role.
 Designers live and breathe design.
 Creativity propels their commitment.
-It’s hard to realise that with the management role, part of their day-to-day fatigue must focus on admin tasks.
-By definition, everything but creative.
+It’s hard to realise that with the management role, part of their day-to-day fatigue must focus on admin ta, which are, by definition, everything but creative.

 Design managers need to move from Figma to Excel and SAP tools.